Zoloft and Alcohol

 Zoloft and alcohol can cause some people problems.
-The combination disrupts neurotransmitter levels (especially norepinephrine and serotonin) by acting as an inhibitor of neurotransmitters (short term drinking) and as an agent stimulating release of neurotransmitters.
+The combination disrupts neurotransmitter levels (especially norepinephrine and serotonin) by acting as an inhibitor of neurotransmitters (short-term drinking) and as an agent stimulating neurotransmitter release.

-- According to the Mayo Clinic drinking alcohol with any antidepressant may worsen anxiety and/or depression, interfere with thinking rationally and increase drowsiness.
+- According to the Mayo Clinic, drinking with any antidepressant may worsen anxiety and depression, interfere with reasoning and increase drowsiness.
 No other information on the side effects.

 - Intensify moodiness

 - Negatively impact psychomotor

 - Cause suicidal ideation

 Taking both these drugs together has the potential for complex, unpredictable chemical reactions in the brain.
 Drinking while using it may cause a return of symptoms and more anxiety and depression.
 Combining it or any other SSRI will affect reaction time/motor skills, judgment, and concentration.

 Drinking interferes with serotonin receptor functioning by stimulating receptors and flooding the brain with serotonin.
 This action also stimulates the release of dopamine, norepinephrine, and other neurotransmitters involved in intoxication.
 Therefore, excessively drinking while taking it may worsen hangover symptoms (headache, nausea, dry mouth, body soreness) or promote blackouts in people who do not abuse it.